warp-contracts/academy/warp-academy-docs/docs/sdk/advanced/kv-storage.md

 ### Implementation details
 1. both 'put' and 'del' methods create new entries in kv storage under a current transaction sort key.
 In case of an error, entries inserted during active transaction are removed.
 2. all entries have the sortKey added to the stored key (the sortKey is taken from the `SmartWeave._activeTx`).
 3. The underlying storage is an implementation of the SDKs `SortKeyCache` interface.
-By default it is using the LevelDB (with a file based storage for node.js env and IndexedDB storage for browser env)
+By default, it is using the LevelDB (with a file based storage for node.js env and IndexedDB storage for browser env)
 4. Any storage compatible with `SortKeyCache` interface can be used (e.g. https://github.com/warp-contracts/warp-contracts-lmdb#warp-contracts-lmdb-cache).
    In order to configure custom storage - use the `warp.useKVStorageFactory` method, e.g.:
 ```js